POSTS:

 Cathryn Jacob announces the creation of ELSA Recovery, a community in which Stephen Batchelor's secular dharma teachings are blended with practical applications aimed at recovery from addiction.

-One Mindful Breath looks great … but where’s the catch?
+One Mindful Breath looks great … so where’s the catch?

 SBN’s half-day online meditation retreat